 Modern education would do well to help students learn how to metaphorically burn their mandalas – their high grades, extracurricular achievements, status and popularity – and consider that the true self is far greater than these markers of success.
 As Sharon explained, this is the way to “set free the butterfly.”
 That Larger Self is more than just the crescent moon of achievement that waxes and wanes; rather, it’s the full moon – a light, pure, shining, and free.

-Princess Ashi Kesang Choden Wangchuck (to the immediate right of the mandala) joined the Bhutanese monks at Hong Kong’s Asia society in late April to create and consecrate a mandala – before destroying it.
+Princess Ashi Kesang Choden Wangchuck (to the immediate right of the mandala) joined the Bhutanese monks at Hong Kong’s Asia Society in late April to create and consecrate a mandala – before destroying it.
+See this SCMP video on the construction and meaning of the mandala.

 Adrienne Luk’s mandalas (above and below) that she did as her spiritual practices project.
 Adrienne destroyed her journals as well as some of the mandalas at the end of the process.
 Here are selected reflections from her project: